trevormaxwell/ETL-Pipeline-with-Sportmonks-API/README.md

 Once connected to the API, it will gather team, stage, match summary and match statistical data.
 This data transformed and combined into two different datasets.

 ## Output
 The final datasets were pushed to two tables in Microsoft SQL Server Management Studio.
+The SQL table creations are included as well.
 Tableau connected to these tables to create an interactive Tableau dashboard, allowing for insightful analysis of key metrics and match results.